Bekaboo/deadcolumn.nvim/README.md

-If you are using a transparent background, the colored column may not be displayed properly, since the background color of the colored column dynamically changed based on the blending of `'Normal'` background color and the orignial `'CoolorColumn'` background color.
+If you are using a transparent background, the colored column may not be displayed properly, since the background color of the colored column dynamically changed based on the blending of `'Normal'` background color and the orignial `'ColorColumn'` background color.

 If Deadcolumn cannot find the `'Normal'` background color, it will use `'#000000'` (pure black) as the default background color for blending.